panCtrlV/bigDataStat-book/chapter1.md

       MapR FS implements the HDFS API with a native C distributed read-write file system[^maprfs]

   * Distribued data model

+    How you compute in R if the data are stored in a DFS, and it is too large to fit the local memory on one computer?

   * Parallel and distributed computing models<font color='red'>(or paradigms?)</font>
     + Hadoop YARN/MRv2